commercialhaskell/stack/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a bug in Stack
 ---

-Please follow the steps below for reporting a bug:
+Please follow the steps below for reporting a bug in Stack:

 Make sure that you are using the latest release (currently Stack 2.9.3).
 See the [upgrade instructions](http://docs.haskellstack.org/en/stable/install_and_upgrade/#upgrade)